 Manage Copy Through Project Workflows

 The Copy Manager workflow is tightly integrated with the overall project workflow in ManageArtworks.
-Once a project is initiated using a template configured with Copy Manager, a Copy tab becomes available within the project.
-This tab serves as the central hub for managing all copy-related activities throughout the workflow.
+When a project is initiated using a workflow template configured with Copy Manager, a Copy tab becomes available within the project.
+This tab acts as the central workspace for performing all copy-related activities throughout the project lifecycle.

-After the Copy Translation Approval task is completed, the project branches out based on the components defined.
-In this example, two components—100 ml and 200 ml—are configured.
+After the Copy Translation Approval task is completed, the workflow branches based on the configured components.
+In this example, two components—100 ml and 200 ml—are defined.

-Once these tasks are completed, the final artwork files are published to the Asset Library, along with their corresponding copy content.
+Once all tasks are completed, the final artwork files are published to the Asset Library, along with their corresponding approved copy content.

 Initiate a Project

-To begin working with Copy Manager, you must first initiate a project using a workflow template that includes copy-related tasks.
-For instructions on starting a new project, refer to Start a New Project.
+To begin working with Copy Manager, initiate a project using a workflow template configured with Copy Manager.
+For instructions, refer to Start a New Project.

-Note: In this example, we are adding two components—100 ml and 200 ml—during project creation.
-While adding components at the start of the project is optional, it is mandatory to ensure that all copy elements are assigned to components during the Copy Input task.
+Note: In this example, two components—100 ml and 200 ml—are added during project creation.
+Adding components at the start of the project is optional.
+However, all copy elements must be assigned to components during the Copy Input task.

-If required, components can also be added after the project has been initiated.
-However, it is important to note that all copy elements are assigned to components during the Copy Input task.
+If required, components can also be added after the project is initiated.
+Regardless of when components are added, ensure that every copy element is mapped to a component during the Copy Input task.

 Copy Setup